sjdv1982/seamless/sphinx/source/explained.md

 testvalue
 ```

+#### Subcells

+Another important feature of Seamless is support for subcells, which correspond to *partial checksums*, i.e. the checksum of a part of the cell data.
+This part is defined by an *attribute path*: this can refer to a single attribute (e.g. `Cell.x`), but indices (`Cell[0]`) and attributes-of-attributes (`Cell.x.y` or `Cell.a[0].z`) are also supported.
+See [the cell documentation](http://sjdv1982.github.io/seamless/sphinx/html/cell.html) for a demonstration).

 ### Transformations

 Computation in Seamless is delocalized.
-You can run it locally on your machine.
-However, when your data or computation grows large, you can configure Seamless to delegate computations to a remote location.
+You can run it locally on your machine, but when your data or computation grows large, you can configure Seamless to delegate computations to a remote location.

 In principle, there are five ways to do that: